barnardb/react-document-order/README.md

 The [`TrivialExample`](example/src/TrivialExample.tsx) is a minimalistic demonstration that collections plain strings, as opposed to the HTML element refs used in the other examples.

-[`ToDoList`](example/src/ToDoList.tsx) shows a fully dynamic hierarchical demo (with appaling an appaling user experience—decent UX is left as an exercise for the reader).
+[`ToDoList`](example/src/ToDoList.tsx) shows a fully dynamic hierarchical demo (with an appalling user experience—decent UX is left as an exercise for the reader).

 [**Click here for a live demo of all 3 examples!**](https://barnardb.github.io/react-document-order)